Convenor

 RESEARCH ACTIVITIES

-The faculty members are engaged in research projects and publish many research papers in national and international journals which further adds excellence to the Departmental profile.
-Some of the faculty members have published papers in some of the SCI indexed high impact factor Journals including: 01 paper in Nature 1968 by Dr. H.N.
-Srivastava, one Paper “The Plant Journal (impact factor 6.9 in 2012) by Dr. Sarita Srivastava, Dr. Vijay Pratap Singh 2018 Journal of Hazardous Materials impact factor 6.43.
-Dr Neha Pandey, Planta impact factor 4 (2014 & 2015).
+The department carries a rich tradition of research and all the faculty members are recognized as PhD guide by University of Allahabad. the overall H-index of th department is 22 based on the IRINS database, with the maximum number of citations.
+The faculty members are engaged in research projects and publish many research papers in national and international journals which further adds excellence to the Departmental profile. most pof the faculty members have published ion SCI ranking journals high impact factor Journals including: 01 paper in Nature 1968 by Dr. H.N.
+Srivastava, one Paper “The Plant Journal (impact factor 6.9 in 2012) and Frontiers in Plant Science (2022) by Dr. Sarita Srivastava, Dr. Vijay Pratap Singh, 2018 Journal of Hazardous Materials impact factor 6.43.
+Dr Neha Pandey, Planta impact factor 4 (2014 & 2015). besides these, Dr Vijay Pratab Singh is counted among top 1% of scientists in the world as per clavirate global ranking. he is the most cited researcher since 2021.

 WORKSHOPS AND SEMINARS

-To maintain scientific temperament among the students the department organizes seminars and workshops every year in collaboration with National Academy of Sciences, Allahabad-India, Society for Biological Sciences Rural development, Allahabad, Cytogene research and Development Lucknow, NBRI Lucknow, CDRI Lucknowand CIMAP Lucknow.
+To maintain scientific temperament among the students, the department organizes seminars and workshops every year in collaboration with the National Academy of Sciences, Allahabad-India, the Society for Biological Sciences Rural Development, Allahabad, Cytogene Research and Development Lucknow, NBRI Lucknow, CDRI Lucknow, and CIMAP Lucknow.
+The department conducts workshops and training programs to inculcate research aptitude amongst the UG and PG students.

 CHAUDHARY MAHADEO PRASAD BOTANICAL GARDEN: